 If you want a ready-made formula that clears kapha, helps keep blood glucose levels balanced, supports a healthy pancreas, and more, check out Sweet Ease tablets.
 This formula brings forth many of shardunika’s strengths by combining it with neem and turmeric, two herbs that also support a healthy pancreas.
 Guduchi and amalaki are also included, two tonifying and rejuvenating herbs with a huge list of their own amazing benefits, and they help to make this a well-rounded formula.

 How will you welcome shardunika into your life to support you?
-Whether you choose to use shardunika on its own or in a formula, it will work hard to support you on your path to wellness and balance.
-Your kapha and even your pitta are sure to thank you, as will your whole body, from your pancreas to your rakta and meda dhatus.
-Plus, you will feel great as you say no to those sugary temptations that used to lure you in—and this is no small feat.
-The more you meet your goals, the easier it will be to stick to them and work toward alignment!
+Whether you choose to use it on its own or in a formula, G. sylvestre will work hard to support you on your path to wellness and balance.
+You will feel great as you say no to those sugary temptations that used to lure you in—and this is no small feat.
+The more you meet your health goals, the easier it will be to stick to them.
 Enjoy all that shardunika can do for you, and remember to celebrate as you continue to succeed.
-Keep it up, and cheers to you on your journey through the kapha season and beyond.